-Dunhill Partners, Inc. and firm founder Bill Hutchinson have acquired The Shoppes at Chino Hills, a 377,966-square-foot, trophy lifestyle shopping center located in the Los Angeles suburb of Chino Hills, from MX3 Ventures for $147 million.
+Dunhill Partners has acquired The Shoppes at Chino Hills, a 377,966-square-foot, trophy lifestyle shopping center located in the Los Angeles suburb of Chino Hills, from MX3 Ventures for $147 million.

 Holliday Fenoglio Fowler, L.P. represented the seller in the transaction.